-The Public Expenditure and Financial Accountability (PEFA) program provides a framework for assessing and reporting on the strengths and weaknesses of public financial management (PFM) using quantitative indicators to measure performance.
-PEFA is designed to provide a snapshot of PFM performance at specific points in time using a methodology that can be replicated in successive assessments, giving a summary of changes over time.
-The PEFA framework includes a report that provides an overview of the PFM system and evidence-based measurement against 31 performance indicators.
-It also provides an assessment of the implications for overall system performance and desirable public financial management outcomes.
-It provides a foundation for reform planning, dialogue on strategy and priorities, and progress monitoring.
+The Public Expenditure and Financial Accountability (PEFA) program provides a framework for assessing and reporting on the strengths and weaknesses of public financial management (PFM).
+A PEFA assessment incorporates a PFM performance report for the government at a given point in time but the methodology can be replicated in successive assessments, giving a summary of changes over time.
+The PEFA report includes an overview of the PFM system and evidence-based measurement of performance against 31 indicators.
+The report also includes an analysis of the findings with respect to the overall system performance and for the desirable budgetary and fiscal outcomes - aggregate fiscal discipline, strategic allocation of resources and efficient delivery of public services.